Poison Waters

 Kevin Cook, known by the stage name Poison Waters, is an American drag performer.
-Since the 1980s, she has been an emcee, entertainer, and community activist.
-She is a longtime hostess at Darcelle XV Showplace and has participated in fundraisers, LGBT events, public service announcements, and other community activities throughout the Pacific Northwest.
+Since the 1980s, Poison Waters has been an emcee, entertainer, and community activist.
+She is a longtime hostess at Darcelle XV Showplace and has participated in fundraisers, LGBTQ events, public service announcements, and other community activities throughout the Pacific Northwest.
 Cook has also taught at Portland Community College.

 Early life and education

 Cook was born in Santa Monica, California.
 His father was Black and his mother was of Mexican and Native American descent.

 Cook moved from Southern California to Portland, Oregon in 1979 at the age of 11.
 He was raised in poverty in northeast Portland's Parkrose neighborhood, where he attended Parkrose High School.

 Cook first encountered the city's drag scene after graduating, and also discovered he was gay at the age of 18.
 A performance by a group of four Black drag queens from Darcelle XV Showplace and Embers Avenue led him to recognize that drag was something available to people of color, and he was mentored by his "drag mother" Rosie Waters.
 Cook named his drag persona Poison Waters after Rosie Waters and Dior's perfume Poison, which he discovered while working at the Lloyd Center.

-He later attended Mt.
+Cook later attended Mt.
 Hood Community College.

 Career

 Poison Waters has been a drag performer, emcee, and community activist since 1988.
-She is a hostess at Portland's Darcelle XV Showplace and has worked with Darcelle XV at the drag venue since the early 1990s.
-She has also performed in drag shows and gay pride events in Beaverton, Bend, Hillsboro, and Salem, Oregon.
+She is a hostess at Portland's Darcelle XV Showplace and worked with Darcelle XV at the drag venue since the early 1990s.
+She has also performed in drag shows and gay pride events in Beaverton, Bend, Hillsboro, and Salem.

 Poison Waters has modeled in drag pageants and was crowned as Empress of Portland's Imperial Sovereign Rose Court in 2001.
 On stage, she was part of the cast of Darcelle Showplace XV's musical Pageant in 2017, and she played Mother Ginger in Oregon Ballet Theatre's production of George Balanchine's The Nutcracker.
 She has emceed events, such as the trade show Sexapalooza in Portland in 2012, and hosted drag brunch at Darcelle Showplace XV and Stag PDX.
 She has also read books about diversity and inclusivity to children at libraries, including Multnomah County Library's "Drag Queen Storytimes" series in 2018.
 In 2019, she and other drag artists performed at Smith Memorial Student Union to commemorate the 50th anniversary of the Stonewall riots; the event was organized by Portland State University and Portland Community College.
 She performed at a Juneteenth block party in 2020.

 Poison Waters has supported many organizations, including the American Civil Liberties Union, Cascade AIDS Project, and Habitat for Humanity.
 She has volunteered with Cascade AIDS Project since 1988 and served on the organization's board of directors twice.
 Additionally, Poison Waters has worked with Women's Intercommunity AIDS Resource and Camp KC (Kids Connection) to help families affected by HIV/AIDS.
 She has also participated in fundraisers for the youth empowerment organization Girls, Inc. and the Leukemia & Lymphoma Society.